Developing a Healthcare Data Strategy

 Once you have decided what you want to do with your data, you need to free it from any external systems.

-“A key element to data strategy is getting your data out of your transaction processing systems,” Stein said.
+“A key element to data strategy is getting your data out of your transaction processing systems,” Nguyen said.
 “Specifically, extracting data from any sort of EMR, practice management, billing, charge capture, or any other business apps you have.
 Even though you can access your data within those systems, you need to have your data replicated outside of them and integrated into a single source of truth.”

 Step 3: Document Your Data